BEROCHLU/openai-cli-chatbot/README.md

 ## Overview

 A simple command-line chatbot powered by the OpenAI Responses API.
-It supports conversation history, file analysis, instant saving, **and web search**.
+It supports conversation history, file analysis, instant saving, and web search.
 Uses event streaming and `previous_response_id` to maintain context.

 ## Features